-A couple mornings ago I heard an amazing item on the radio about a former mortgage broker in San Francisco—I didn’t catch his name–who has started a business of hiring himself out to do organic gardening in people’s backyards.
+I heard an amazing item on the radio about a former mortgage broker in San Francisco—I didn’t catch his name–who has started a business of hiring himself out to do organic gardening in people’s backyards.
 He charges $25-$35 a week and has done 50 gardens so far this year.
 His services appeal to those who want organic produce and don’t trust food labeled organic in stores.
 Naturally, it also appeals to those who don’t have gardening skills.

-The idea of bartering services could offer some interesting possibilities, too.
+Bartering services–not just hard goods–could offer some interesting possibilities, too.
 A while back I read that people are bartering their services to be able to take vacations.
 For example, a couple might offer to do some maintenance work at a resort hotel for a discount or even free lodging.

-Farmers markets are enjoying a great deal of success as well because of consumer demand for quality produce not tainted with chemicals or e. coli bacteria.
+Farmers markets are enjoying a great deal of success as well because of consumer demand for quality produce not tainted with chemicals or e. coli and other harmful bacteria.
 Many simply prefer produce that’s locally grown, perhaps due to environmental concerns, or because they can get varieties not available at the supermarket.

-During cold weather, seed companies send out seed catalogs, which are always fun to peruse.
+During cold weather, seed companies send out seed catalogs which are always fun to peruse.
 It’s a time to dream and plan for next season’s garden.
 You’ll want to grow as much as you can for yourself and your family, but consider what you could grow for sale as well.

 If you’re serious about growing produce for others, get a copy of Cash from Square Foot Gardening, by Mel Bartholomew.
 I’ll admit,this is an old book.
 It’s been around since the 1980’s, but it’s sort of a classic.
-The concepts discussed, including various charts, are invaluable.
+The concepts discussed, including various charts, are invaluable still today.
 There are instructive examples of conversations you might have with chefs or restaurant owners who will buy your produce.
 While dollar amounts may be different today, you’ll see the potential financial reward of your efforts.

 The book also gives an overview of square foot gardening and tells how to prepare your harvest for sale to buyers.
 You don’t have to subscribe to an expensive market gardening newsletter because you can have all of Bartholomew’s great information in one place–Cash from Square Foot Gardening.